Slow-roasted turkey breast – a basic method for boneless breast with crispy skin and moist, tender meat. Make a

 - The best part about using the thermometer is that you don’t have to calculate the cooking times when it comes to different bird parts weighing more or less than what a particular recipe states.

-- Sticking the thermometer in the thickest part of the meat and reading the inner temperature allows you to end up the process in time and to ensure eating safe yet still moist and juicy meat.
+- Sticking the thermometer in the thickest part of the meat and reading the inner temperature allows you to end up the process in time and ensure eating safe yet still moist and juicy meat.

-- My turkey breast weighed about 1,5 kg/ 3,5 lbs and I needed a total roasting time of 1 hour and 30 minutes by 180 degrees Celsius/ 360 degrees Fahrenheit, a temperature which was lowered to 75 degrees Celsius/ 167 to finish the cooking process.
+- The cut I had weighed about 1,5 kg/ 3,5 lbs, and I needed a total roasting time of 1 hour and 30 minutes by 180 degrees Celsius/ 360 degrees Fahrenheit, a temperature which was lowered to 75 degrees Celsius/ 167 to finish the cooking process.

-- Of course, the cooking time depends on your oven as well, not all ovens are very precise when it comes to the exact temperature.
-You have to know your oven and adjust the times accordingly.
+- Of course, the cooking time depends on your oven as well; not all ovens are very precise when it comes to the exact temperature.
+So you have to know your oven and adjust the times accordingly.

 - If you don’t use a meat thermometer, check the meat after about 1hour and 10 minutes by inserting a long stick in the thickest part of the breast.
-The juices should run clear, if they are still red or pink continue the cooking process checking again every 5 minutes or so.
+The juices should run clear; if they are still red or pink, continue the cooking process rechecking every 5 minutes.

 Variations on the recipe:

-This recipe for slow-roasted turkey breast is very basic.
+This recipe for slow-roasted turkey breast is basic.
 It involves only basic seasoning, just a few ingredients.
-But like the way things are with basic recipes, they do allow a lot of changes according to your taste.
+But like the way things are with basic recipes, they do allow many changes according to your taste.
 For instance:

 - I used chicken stock, but you could either mix that with some wine, use only wine or only water, if you wish.

 - You could use any spices you like, for instance, curry mixtures or other Indian spices, anything you like actually.

 - You could enrich the dish with some carrots, parsnips, peppers, and so on.

 - When making the sauce, puree all or only some of these vegetables and serve the rest of them on the side.